Friday, September 28, 2012

 Friday, September 21, 2012

-Our skewed perspective of Mexico
+Our skewed perspective of Mexico!

 We wear shorts, t-shirts and sandals 360 days a year.
-The other 5 days when the weather is chilly we wear jeans, t-shirts and sandals.
+The other 5 days, when the weather is chilly, we wear jeans, t-shirts and sandals.

 Gone are my designer label business suits, stiletto heels and nylons.
-Lawrie still has one pair of expensive Italian dress shoes, tucked into a storage bin, slowly turning to mounds of fuzzy grey mold.
+Lawrie still has one pair of expensive Italian dress shoes, tucked into a storage bin, slowly turning to mounds of fuzzy grey mould.

-When we departed from Canada Lawrie gave away dozens of expensive ties, suits, and dress shirts.
-We now live in a small fishing community - Isla Mujeres - not far from Cancun.
-Resort style clothing is the norm.
+We now live in a small fishing community, Isla Mujeres, not far from Cancun.
+Resort-style clothing is the norm.
+Island living has skewed our perspective.

 Back in the day when we still worked!

 Our recent jaunt to Guadalajara and Morelia reminded us of the more traditional Mexico.
-The residents dressed in business clothes – long pants, shirts and well-polished shoes for the men; dresses and high heels for the women.
+The residents dressed in business clothes, long pants, shirts and well-polished shoes for the men; dresses and high heels for the women.
 Shoeshine stands were plentiful in both cities.

-Here on Isla almost everyone wears sandals, or flip-flops; no shoe polish required.
-Many island residents wear t-shirts advertising a political candidate in either an upcoming election, or a previous election.
-It’s a free shirt; given out by the thousands during the months before an election.
-It doesn’t matter if you support the candidate or not, a free shirt is still a free shirt.
+Here on Isla, almost everyone wears sandals or flip-flops; no shoe polish required.
+Many island residents wear t-shirts advertising a political candidate in either an upcoming election or a previous election.
+It’s a free shirt, given out by the thousands during the months before an election.
+It doesn’t matter if you support the candidate or not; a free shirt is still a free shirt.

-Customers dressed for breakfast in Morelia
+Customers dressed for breakfast in Morelia.

-In Guadalajara and Morelia we heard English spoken twice during the week.
+In Guadalajara and Morelia, we heard English spoken twice during the week.
 We struggled to communicate with hotel staff, restaurant servers, and the Ford service department.

 Isla Mujeres, on the other hand, is primarily a resort community with hundreds of expats living here, so the necessity to learn Spanish is not so pressing.
 At least six months of the year, we speak English.

-Many English speaking friends on Isla.
+Many English-speaking friends on Isla.

-During the other six months when our expat friends have returned to Canada or the US, we speak Spanglish, brutally massacring the beautiful language.
-We try to speak correctly but our brains just don’t retain the words.
+We try to speak correctly, but our brains just don’t retain the words.
 Falling asleep at night allows most of our newly acquired words to leak out of our brains – evaporating quickly into the night air.
 It’s hell getting older.

-Casual Fridays - everyday on Isla
+Casual Fridays every day on Isla

 The Spanish spoken here on Isla is different, heavily flavoured with informal island slang and many Mayan words, as most of the inhabitants are of Maya descent.
 The Spanish we heard spoken in Guadalajara and Morelia was similar to the Rosetta Stone computer language program.